17th Feb 2026

 The mini facelift is the perfect cosmetic surgery method for busy individuals who can’t take lots of time off from work and need to return quickly.
 Recovery time takes about a week before returning to work.
 If you work at a desk, you can return to work in less time.
 You will be asked to avoid intensive workouts and similar activities while you heal.

-A mini facelift cost from £8,100.
+A mini facelift cost with a GMC Specialist Registered Plastic Surgeon is from £9,000.
 To find out more about a mini face lift for jowls click here

 Fat Grafting

 Fat grafting is one of several cosmetic procedures available for jowl treatment.
 It can help to improve jowls by increasing the volume and contour in the cheek area and therefore lifting the jowls and reducing the saggy skin.
+Fat grafting is particularly effective for restoring volume to areas affected by jowls, helping to achieve a more youthful and contoured appearance.
 This process is a form of facial contouring that enhances the overall shape and definition of the face.
+Fat grafting works by restoring lost facial fat, which is a key factor in the sagging and aged appearance of jowls as facial fat diminishes and shifts with age.
 It is a non-invasive procedure that involves transferring fat cells from one part of the body to another.

 Fat grafting treatments are typically most beneficial for areas with a lack of volume, an indented cheek area or hollow cheek area.
 If however there is a larger jowl area or skin laxity is strong, an alternative might be recommended.